DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators

 Specifically, we divide the whole procedure of context-aware NMT into three phases: inter-sentence context encoding, intra-sentence context encoding, and decoding.
 Following~\citet{li-liang-2021-prefix,liu2022pt-v2}, we sequentially and differentially adapt LLMs for each phase, utilizing phase-specific trainable prompts.
 This phased tuning method enables LLMs to independently capture and model both inter- and intra-sentence contexts, facilitating a better understanding of their differences.
-Importantly, our approach only divides the original input into three parts without significantly increasing computational load.
-As a result, there is no substantial decrease in inference speed compared to the concatenating method, as detailed in Section \ref{apdx:speed}.
+Our approach splits the input into three parts without significantly increasing computational load, thus maintaining inference speed comparable to concatenation, as detailed in Appendix \ref{apdx:speed}.

 Furthermore, during the decoding phase, we propose a heuristic method to emphasize the difference between inter- and intra-sentence contexts, and avoid \textit{long-distance} issue when utilizing inter-sentence context.
 Specifically, at each decoding step, we use LLMs to predict the next token three times.
 The decoding states used for each prediction directly concatenate with the representations of two contexts in a discriminative manner.
 Finally, we combine three probability distributions to search for the next token as the output from the target vocabulary.
 This method enables LLMs to learn not only to properly capture inter-sentence context in addressing discourse-related issues but also to recognize a difference between inter- and intra-sentence contexts, allowing for effective utilization of both types of contexts.